GraceToken/web/README.md

-Front-end repository for the Grace web platform.
+This is a work in progress demo product for the Grace web platform.

+To run it, simply clone the repo and run `meteor` in the directory.

 Using:
 - meteor